otto-de/edison-hal/README.md

 ### 0.4.0-SNAPSHOT

+*Breaking Changes*

+* Simplified creation of links by removing unneded factory methods for templated links.
+Whether or not a link is templated is now automatically identified by the Link.
+* Removed duplicate factory method to create a Link.Builder.

 *New Features / API extensions*

 * Added first draft of a Traverson API to navigate through HAL resources.

 ### 0.3.0